Houston Longshoreman Injury Attorneys

 Under the Longshore and Harbor Workers' Compensation Act, you may be entitled to benefits for a work-related injury or disease, including asbestos-related lung diseases such as mesothelioma.
 Your employer's duty to provide disability compensation arises out of the employment relationship itself, so there is no need to show that the employer was at fault for exposing you to whatever caused your disability.
 Just because you did not work on a commercial vessel enough to be classified as a seaman, there are provisions other than under the Jones Act.

-If it can be proved that your illness was developed as a direct result of your service to your employer and can be linked to the workplace, you may be entitled to benefits under the Longshore and Harbor Workers' Compensation Act (LHWCA).
+If it can be proved that your illness was developed as a direct result of your service to your employer and can be linked to the workplace, you may be entitled to benefits under the LHWCA.

 Working as a longshoreman can be dangerous if equipment malfunctions, safety regulations are overlooked, or if any person involved in the work is inexperienced or careless.
 This is strategic and physical work that involves high-traffic areas and heavy machinery.
 Even though working as a longshoreman may have inherent risks, you still have rights.
 These rights are even more important because of the nature of your work.